 American Express Everyday Card

 The American Express Everyday Card is a better no annual fee card than the Delta Blue Card.
-For starters, it comes with a stronger sign-up bonus worth 10,000 Membership Rewards (MR) points.
-All you have to do is spend $1,000 within the first three months to earn the bonus.
+For starters, Amex is offering a stronger sign-up bonus worth 10,000 Membership Rewards (MR) points.
+This bonus can be earned by spending $1,000 within the first three months.

-The Everyday Card has an interesting earning structure.
-You will earn 2x MR points at Grocery Stores stateside and just one point for all other purchases.
-However, you can earn 20% more points for every purchase if you use the card at least 20 times per month.
-This will increase your earning to 2.4x points at Grocery Stores and 1.2x points for everything else.
+Plus, the Everyday Card has an interesting earning structure.
+It earns 2x MR points at Grocery Stores stateside and just one point for all other purchases.
+However, cardholders can earn 20% more points for every purchase if you use the card at least 20 times per month.
+This will increase potential earnings to 2.4x points at Grocery Stores and 1.2x points for everything else.

-This card is part of the Amex MR “ecosystem”, which gives it access to Amex’s transfer partners.
+The Amex Everyday Card is part of the Amex MR “ecosystem”, which gives it access to Amex’s transfer partners.
 Delta is one of the those partners.
-Nonetheless, the Everyday Card is better for most travelers, especially those who are not loyal to Delta or any particular airline.
+Such membership in the Amex MR “ecosystem” makes the Everyday Card is better for most travelers, especially those who are not loyal to Delta or any particular airline.

 The American Express Blue Delta SkyMiles Card is a great downgrade option for those who want to maintain their account history.
 However, there are better cards out there for Delta loyalists in every category.

-This card is a pass unless you want to easily earn a quick 10,000 SkyMiles.
+In essence, the Delta Blue Card is a hard pass unless you want to easily earn a quick 10,000 SkyMiles.

 Apply Today: American Express Blue Delta SkyMiles Card